 3. Get vaccinations and fill prescriptions

-Go to the Centers for Disease Control and Prevention website to find out health information and vaccination requirements for your destination.
+Check with the CDC to find out health information and vaccination requirements for your destination.
+That can include vaccines for other diseases such as cholera, yellow fever and Zika virus.
 For maximum protection, you should get any required shots six weeks before departure.
-If you’re traveling to a country where disease is rampant, consult a travel medicine professional.
+If you’re traveling to a country where disease is rampant, consult a travel medicine professional for expert personalized guidance.

-The CDC website is also a good source of information on the health risks of consuming the water and food at your destination, nonprescription items to pack and other health tips.
+The CDC website is also a good source of information on the health risks of consuming the water and food at your destination, any non-prescription items to pack and other health tips.

 Be sure to check the foreign embassy of the country you’re traveling to, or passing through, to learn which prescription drugs are permitted or illegal in the country.